Michael Tippett: Family background

 The Tippett family originated in Cornwall.
 Michael Tippett's grandfather, George Tippett, left the county in 1854 to make his fortune in London through property speculation and other business schemes.
 A flamboyant character, he had a strong tenor voice that was a popular feature at Christian revivalist meetings.
 In later life his business enterprises faltered, leading to debts, prosecution for fraud, and a term of imprisonment.
 His son Henry, born in 1858, was Michael's father.
 A lawyer by training, he was successful in business and was independently wealthy by the time of his marriage in April 1903.
 Unusually for his background and upbringing, Henry Tippett was a progressive liberal and a religious sceptic.

-Henry Tippett's bride was Isabel Kemp, from a large upper-middle class family based in Kent.
+Henry Tippett's bride was Isabel Kemp, from a large upper-middle-class family based in Kent.
 Among her mother's cousins was Charlotte Despard, a well-known campaigner for women's rights, suffragism, and Irish home rule.
 Despard was a powerful influence on the young Isabel, who was herself briefly imprisoned after participating in an illegal suffragette protest in Trafalgar Square.
-Although neither she nor Henry was musical, she had inherited an artistic talent from her mother, who had exhibited at the Royal Academy.
-After their marriage the couple settled outside London in Eastcote where two sons were born, the second, Michael, on 2 January 1905.
+Though neither she nor Henry was musical, she had inherited an artistic talent from her mother, who had exhibited at the Royal Academy.
+After their marriage the couple settled outside London in Eastcote, where two sons were born—the second, Michael, on 2 January 1905.

 Childhood and schooling

 Shortly after Michael's birth, the family moved to Wetherden in Suffolk.
-Michael's education began in 1909, with a nursery governess and various private tutors who followed a curriculum that included piano lessons—his first formal contact with music.
+Michael's education began in 1909 with a nursery governess and various private tutors who followed a curriculum that included piano lessons—his first formal contact with music.
 There was a piano in the house, on which he "took to improvising crazily ... which I called 'composing', though I had only the vaguest notion of what that meant".
 In September 1914 Michael became a boarder at Brookfield Preparatory School in Swanage, Dorset.
 He spent four years there, at one point earning notoriety by writing an essay that challenged the existence of God.
 In 1918 he won a scholarship to Fettes College, a boarding school in Edinburgh, where he studied the piano, sang in the choir, and began to learn to play the pipe organ.
 The school was not a happy place; sadistic bullying of the younger pupils was commonplace.
-When Michael revealed to his parents in March 1920 that he had formed a homosexual relationship with another boy, they removed him.
-He transferred to Stamford School in Lincolnshire, where a decade previously Malcolm Sargent had been a pupil.
+When Michael revealed to his parents in March 1920 that he had formed a homosexual relationship with another boy, they removed him to Stamford School in Lincolnshire, where a decade previously Malcolm Sargent had been a pupil.